wix/stylable/packages/stylable/site/docs/guides/components-basics.md

 You use **Stylable** with a component file (for example using React), along with a **Stylable** CSS file that has the extention `.st.css`.

 > **Note**:
-> This guide shows the HTML side of our [stylable-integration](https://github.com/wixplosives/stylable-integration) with React.
+> This guide shows the JSX side of our [stylable-integration](https://github.com/wixplosives/stylable-integration) with React.

 **Stylable** styles are similar to a type-system.
-Once you have declared that something is of the type `Button` for example, **Stylable** knows its internal structure and can match its internal parts and states.
+Once you have declared that a CSS class is of the type `Button` for example, **Stylable** knows its internal structure and can match its internal parts and states.

 Whether creating your own components or using components you imported from a 3rd party, you want to be able to access and style the internal parts of every component in the scope of your page or application.

 ## 1 Style a Component

 Let's say you have a `Button` component with a render function per this example.
-You can style its different HTML elements using the `className` attribute.
+You can style its JSX using the `className` property.

 ```jsx
 /* button.ts */